 - Job relocation

-Some property owners will allow you to find someone to take over your lease, for the remaining months.
-You can put an ad in the paper, ask around or use Craigslist to post you the opportunity.
-For a quick response, it is a good idea to sweeten the pot by offering the apartment for, say $50 less than you are paying or offer one month free.
+Some property owners will allow you to find someone to take over your lease for the remaining months.
+You can put an ad in the paper, ask around or use Craigslist to post the opportunity.
+It is a good idea to sweeten the pot for a quick response by offering the apartment for, say, $50 less than you are paying or offer one month free.

-When you find someone interested in subletting your apartment, they must go through the same screening process and if they were renting an apartment themselves.
-That means they have to have employment sufficient to pay the rent, a good credit background and no felonies on their record.
+When you find someone interested in subletting your apartment, they must go through the same screening process and rent an apartment themselves.
+That means they have to have employment sufficient to pay the rent, good credit background, and no felonies on their record.

 Ask for a down payment.
-This will give you an opportunity to find another tenant if your choice does not work out.
+This will allow you to find another tenant if your choice does not work out.
 Make sure you find a good tenant, or you may end up paying the rent for an apartment where you don’t live.
 Don’t sublet to family members!

 Paying off your Lease

 In most cases, if you don’t have a legitimate reason for breaking your apartment lease, you will be expected to pay the remainder of the rent-owned on the lease.
 In some cases, you will be required to pay a percentage of the remaining rent as long as you give two months’ notices of your intent to vacate.
 This two-month period will give the lesser time to rent the apartment to someone else.